 The allergens are mixed with liquid to make a solution.
 A drop of each liquid is placed on the arm and a needle is used to prick the skin, beneath the droplet of fluid.
 This means that a tiny amount of allergen can breach the skin.
 The skin is observed for allergic reaction.
-A positive reaction is where the skin becomes itchy and red, and there is a raised white swelling called a weal surrounding the reddish areas.
+A reaction is considered 'positive' when the skin becomes itchy and red, and there is a raised white swelling called a wheal surrounding the reddish areas.
 This settles down over a few hours.

 Blood tests can be done in some circumstances, for some suspected allergies.
 They are sometimes called radioallergosorbent testing (RAST).
 The tests measure the amount of IgE antibody (the immunoglobulin protein made by the immune system) in the blood that has been produced against a suspected allergen.
 RAST is scored from 0 to 6, depending on the amount of allergen-specific IgE.
 A 6 means that there is an extremely high level of IgE for that allergen, so the person is very sensitive/allergic to that allergen.

 This form of testing is used for cases of skin allergies.
-This is called contact dermatitis and is where people develop patches of eczema (dermatitis) as a reaction to certain substances (allergens) that the skin is in contact with.
+This is called contact dermatitis - a condition in which people develop patches of eczema (dermatitis) as a reaction to certain substances (allergens) that the skin is in contact with.
 This includes certain metals, plastics and rubbers, and chemicals found in products applied to the skin.

 Treatment of allergies